 Even though the process is quite straightforward for company incorporation in Andorra, detailed information on its particulars can be difficult to find.

 Hopefully, this guide helps you through the exercise.
-Keep in mind that there are plenty of experienced consultants ready to help.
+Keep in mind that there are plenty of experienced consultants like myself, ready to help.